dyc3/senior-design/visualization-requirements.typ

 = Visualization

-The load balancer will be showcased at the innovation expo in April.
+The load balancer will be showcased at the innovation exposition in April.
 To help communicate functionality, a graph visualizer will be developed to accompany the load balancer.
-The visualization(s) will be web-based and interactive for seamless setup on the day of the expo and to gather/retain attention at the booth.
+The visualization will be a single, multiscreen web-application for ease of navigation.
+The visualization will also be interactive for seamless setup on the day of the exposition to gather/retain attention at the booth.

 == Requirements